carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 **We are looking forward to welcoming you at CapentryCon 2018!**

 <img src="taskforce_misc/a-z-images/TF2.jpg">

+(Image: Screenshot of one of several Zoom meetings over the year.)

 Yours, CarpentryCon Taskforce (from different time zones :))!